syncfusion-content/xamarin-docs/Xamarin/DataGrid/Swiping.md

 You can download the source code of swiping sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Swiping-661295078).

-## How to set the maximum swipe offset based on the content of the swipe template.
+## How to set MaxSwipeOffset based on content size

-The user can restrict the layout of swipeView based on the size of the content loaded inside the swiping template by setting SfDataGrid.SwipeOffsetMode as Auto.
-The default value of the SwipeOffsetMode is Custom.
+Users can restrict the max swipe offset of a row to the width of the content loaded inside the swipe template by setting the [SfDataGrid.SwipeOffsetMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.SfDataGrid.html#Syncfusion_SfDataGrid_XForms_SfDataGrid_SwipeOffsetMode) as [SwipeOffsetMode.Auto](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.SwipeOffsetMode.html#Syncfusion_SfDataGrid_XForms_SwipeOffsetMode_Auto).
+The default value of the `SwipeOffsetMode` is `SwipeOffsetMode.Custom`.

 {% tabs %}
 {% highlight xaml %}